NamesMT/starter-fullstack/INIT_PROMPT.md

 4.  **Renaming:** All instances of the default name `starter-monorepo` within the project files and Memory Bank will be replaced with your chosen `MONOREPO_ROOT_NAME`.
 5.  **Context Update:** The root `README.md` and `memory-bank/productContext.md` will be updated with your `TARGET_PROJECT_GOAL_AND_DESCRIPTION`.
 6.  **Initialize local secret env files:** Scan project for `.env.local` files and copy them to `.env.local.ignored`.
-7.  **Planning Phase:** After the setup, Roo will enter a feedback loop with you and help you to make plans, create more goals, and break down your project goals into actionable steps and create an initial plan.
+7.  **RooFlow Config Completion:** Roo will remind you to check/update the system information in `.roo/system-prompt-*` files (see [NOTE](#important-note-on-roo-configuration)). **Roo will pause here and wait for your confirmation** that you have completed this check before proceeding.
 8.  **Cleanup:** This `INIT_PROMPT.md` file will be removed.
-9.  **Final Check:** You will be reminded to check and potentially update the rest of the system-specific information in the `.roo/system-prompt-*` files.
+9.  **Planning Phase:** After your confirmation and cleanup, Roo can optionally enter a feedback loop with you to help make plans, create goals, and break down your project goals into actionable steps.

 **Required Information:**